 British artist Lucian Freud is known for his figurative depictions.
 All his pieces are autobiographical, and his self-portraits were made with the help of mirrors.
 This work is a perfect example of the artistic style of its creator: each line, every defect of his face and skin are visible.
 The grandson of the psychologist Sigmund Freud is considered by many to be an artist who portrays his subjects in a brutalist manner.
 He therefore offers the public a glimpse into their minds and their worlds.

 21. Sophie Calle, Prenez soin de vous, 2007

-In 2007, Sophie Calle’s boyfriend ended their relationship by email.
-It ended with the words “take care of yourself”.
-Sometime later, the artist distributed this email to 107 women, chosen for their profession, and asked them to interpret his words.
-The answers include language criticism, legal analysis, dance interpretations, coding, and even a short film of a cockatoo slowly eating the printed note.
+In 2007, Sophie Calle’s boyfriend ended their relationship by email, ending with the words “take care of yourself”.
+Sometime later, the artist distributed this email to 107 women, chosen for their professional expertise, and asked them to interpret his words.
+The answers include linguistic criticism, legal analysis, dance interpretations, coding, and even a short film of a cockatoo slowly eating the printed note.
 The different responses are brought together in this extraordinary exploration of relationships and vulnerability.

 22. Antony Gormley, Angel of the North, 1998

 23. Ai Weiwei, Remembering, 2009

-The chinese artist Ai Wei Wei created this striking piece in order to pay homage to the child victims of an earthquake.
-This took place in 2008 in the Sichuan province.
-Particularly devastating, the natural catastrophe tore down many schools.
-These were poorly constructed and led to the death of many children.
+The Chinese artist Ai Weiwei created this striking piece in order to pay homage to the child victims of an earthquake that took place in the Sichuan province in 2008.
+Particularly devastating, the natural disaster tore down many schools.
+These were poorly constructed and as a result led to the death of many children.
 The large scale work is composed of 9,000 student backpacks.
-The viewer can read the chinese characters “she lived happily in this world for seven years”.
+The spectator can read the Chinese characters “she lived happily in this world for seven years”.
 This sentence is a quote from a grieving mother about her lost child.